Unsupervised Anomaly Detection with Rejection: Methodology

 \begin{definition}[Cost function] Let $Y$ be the true label random variable.
 Given the costs $c_{fp}>0$, $c_{fn}>0$, and $c_r$ , the \textbf{cost function} is a function $c\colon \{0,1\}\times\{0,1,\rr{}\} \to \R$ such that

-Note that the rejection cost needs to satisfy the inequality $c_r \le \min \{(1-\gamma) c_{fp}, \gamma c_{fn}\}$.
-This avoids the possibility to predict always anomaly for an expected cost of $(1-\gamma) c_{fp}$, or always normal and pay $\gamma c_{fn}$~\cite{perini2023allocate}. \end{definition} \begin{theorem} Let $c$ be a cost function as defined in Def.~\ref{defn:cost_function}, and $g$ be as in Theorem~\ref{thm:expected_rejection_rate}.
+Note that defining a specific cost function requires domain knowledge.
+Following the learning to reject literature, we set an additive cost function.
+Moreover, the rejection cost needs to satisfy the inequality $c_r \le \min \{(1-\gamma) c_{fp}, \gamma c_{fn}\}$.
+This avoids the possibility of predicting always anomaly for an expected cost of $(1-\gamma) c_{fp}$, or always normal with an expected cost of $\gamma c_{fn}$~\cite{perini2023allocate}. \end{definition} \begin{theorem} Let $c$ be a cost function as defined in Def.~\ref{defn:cost_function}, and $g$ be as in Def.~\ref{defn:rejection_rate_estimator}.
 Given a (test) example $x$ with score $s$, the expected example-wise cost is bounded by

 where $A = \hat{F}_{\psi_n}(g^{-1}\left(e^{-T}\right))$ and $B = \hat{F}_{\psi_n}(g^{-1}\left(1-e^{-T}\right))$ are as in Theorem~\ref{thm:expected_rejection_rate}. \end{theorem} \begin{proof} We indicate the true label random variable as $Y$, and the non-rejected false positives and false negatives as, respectively,